About Frank Grazioli

 Beginning sessions will allow you to tell me about your personal history.
 This is an important part of seeing things with a “rear view” lens for context and understanding the path that brought you to your current place.
 From there, our focus will shift to the present, so that you can learn the skills and strategies needed to make changes for your future, while learning how to address, and recover from triggers from your past.

-Using scientifically-based techniques, such as Cognitive Behavioral Therapy, mindfulness, anxiety and trauma-informed methods in an integrative way, I will work with you to recognize the unhelpful beliefs and relationships that keep you feeling stuck or repeating unproductive patterns in daily life.
+Using scientifically-based techniques, such as Cognitive Behavioral Therapy and ACT (Acceptance and Commitment Therapy) methods in an integrative way, I will work with you to recognize the unhelpful beliefs and relationships that keep you feeling stuck or repeating unproductive patterns in daily life.

 Education and Training